-Planning to improve its urban combat capabilities, theis testing new concepts under the Urban Survivability Functions Demonstration program.
-Three vehicles specially modified for were displayed.
+Planning to improve its urban combat capabilities, the French Army is testing new concepts under the AZUR Urban Survivability Functions Demonstration program.
+Three vehicles specially modified for AZUR were displayed.